Purpose

 Status

 The Corps initiated the first feasibility report at Lock and Dam 2 in fiscal year 2017 and completed the report in fiscal year 2021.
-Plans, specifications and a contract award for a protective island upstream of Lock and Dam 2 will be completed early in fiscal year 2023.
+Plans and specifications for a protective island upstream of Lock and Dam 2 will be completed in fiscal year 2023.
 Contract award for the Lock and Dam 2 island is contingent upon receipt of funds.
 The estimated cost is $5.6 million.

 Additional non-structural embankment repair at the other locks and dams will continue in future fiscal years.